h26k2/h26k2/README.md

 # Hi there 👋, my name is Hasnain Karim
 I am a Full Stack Javascript Developer.
-I am here is to design and develop effective and intuitive softwares which will bring a change in human lives while continuing to learn and expand my knowledge of latest software technologies.
+I design and develop effective and intuitive softwares which will bring a change in human lives while continuing to learn and expand my knowledge of latest software technologies.

 - 🌱 I’m currently learning Blockchain